lynxthecat/process_video_recording/README.md

 Designed for use in the following way:

 * Create parent recording directory
-* Create processing directory inside parent recording directory*
+* Create video processing directory inside parent recording directory*
-* Place this script inside video processing directory
+* Place this script inside the video processing directory
-* Copy video files needing processing into video processing directory
+* Copy video files needing processing into the video processing directory
 * Execute the script

 The script firstly combines the set of video files into a single video - an intermediate video.
 This video can then be manually opened to ascertain start and end times of desired video segment for extraction and processing.